sol-sk/GIT_Obsidian/Periodic Notes/CPSC 430 Essay 11 Outline.md

 right to property

-Under social contract theory, a proportional vacancy tax on corporations is ethical because it offers a compromise between the company's right to their property and the government's duty to ensure residents' wellbeing.
+Under social contract theory, a proportional vacancy tax on corporations is ethical because it offers a compromise between the company's right to their property and the government's duty to ensure residents' wellbeing, ultimately upholding the difference principle.

+P1: company right to property is largely a negative right to use property in ways they see fit,